pandallel/quilt/docs/src/features/materials/material.md

 # Material

 A Material is any text or markdown file that Quilt can read and work with.
-These files are the starting point for everything Quilt does — they're where your content lives before it gets broken down into chunks.
+These files are the starting point for everything Quilt does — they represent the source files that will be processed into Swatches.

 ## Overview

 Materials are the foundation of Quilt's memory system.
 When you tell Quilt to ingest a specific directory, it scans for `.md` files and brings them in as Materials.
-From there, they get registered and made available for processing.
+From there, they get registered and made available for Swatch creation.

 ## What Counts as a Material?